ankitsingh095/Automated-Web-Scraper-Report-Generator/README.md

-you should  have BloodBank data - include **sample scraped data + pre-generated Excel report** inside the repo so recruiters can see results immediately, even without running the scraper
+you should  have BloodBank data - include **sample scraped data + pre-generated Excel report** inside the repo so, can see results immediately, even without running the scraper

 # Automated Web Scraper & Report Generator - Blood Bank Portal